arawa/workspace/.well-known/security-policy.md

 Software security researchers are welcome to help us in finding vulnerabilities in our Workspace application.

-If you find a bug that you consider distruptive or critical, you can open an Issue / Pull Request on the Workspace project repository or send us an email, depending on the bug's severity.
+If you find a bug that you consider distruptive or critical, you can open an Issue / Pull Request on the Workspace project repository or send us an email, depending on the bug's severity. (à revoir)

 # Reporting Procedures
-## Determine if you want to report a bug or a vulnerability in order to report it in the right way
+## Determine wether you want to report a bug or a vulnerability
-First, you need to determine the nature of the reported problem, so you know what reporting procedure you should follow.
+First, you need to determine the nature of the reported problem, so you know which reporting procedure you should follow.

-A bug is a functional or technical problem that affects the performance of the application.
+A bug is a functional or technical problem that affects the performance or usability of the application.
 Some bugs may turn out to be vulnerabilities that can lead to security breaches.
 A security breach is a security vulnerability that can be exploited to access sensitive information or harm the application.
 Vulnerabilities allow hackers to access and modify data, exploit or damage an application, etc.

 * a bug can be reported through an issue or corrected through a pull request
-* a vulnerability must be reported by email only.
-Indeed, making a vulnerability public increases the risks of attacking an application
+* **a vulnerability must be reported by email only**.
+Indeed, **making a vulnerability public increases the risks of the application beeing attacked**

 ## What should I do to report a vulnerability?